monome/docs/norns/manage.md

 These tools can help you confidently add, change, transfer, and remove files from norns:

-- [webDAV](../webdav): A protocol which allows you to connect norns to a Mac (via WIFI) and browse the contents of norns like you would a thumb drive.
+- [file share](../fileshare): samba is a protocol which allows you to connect norns to a computer (via WIFI) and browse the contents of norns like you would a thumb drive.
 Use this to import/export audio files or to back up your scripts and presets.
 - [SFTP](../sftp): A client which allows you to connect norns to a PC or Mac (via WIFI) and browse the contents of norns like you would a thumb drive.
-Same uses as webDAV.
+Same uses as above.

 Please click either link above to learn more about each method.